yungchou/contoso.insurance/Hands-on lab/HOL step-by step - Building a resilient IaaS architecture.md

     GO
     ```

-4. Paste the code copied to notepad (the code that creates the new SQL identity with a Shared Access Signature) in the previous task into the query window replacing the existing code and click **Execute**
+4. Paste the T-SQL code you copied in the previous task into the query window replacing the existing code and click **Execute**.
+This code creates the new SQL identity with a Shared Access Signature for your storage account.

 5. Paste the code into the query window replacing the existing code and click **Execute** to create a custom backup schedule